yu-cao/Graph-and-Game-Engine/README.md

 # Graph-and-Game-Engine
-This repository focus on the Game Engine develop and the TA(Technology Artist) work learning in NetEase
+This repository focus on the Game Engine develop.